omeka/Documentation/source/Reference/libraries/globals/has_loop_records.rst

 .. include:: /Reference/libraries/globals/summary/has_loop_records.rst

-.. php:function:: has_loop_records(string $recordsVar)
+.. php:function:: has_loop_records($recordsVar)

     Check if records have been set to the view for iteration.

-    Note that this function will return false if the records variable is set butis an empty array, unlike get_loop_records(), which will return the emptyarray.
+    Note that this function will return false if the records variable is set but is an empty array, unlike get_loop_records(), which will return the empty array.

+    :type $recordsVar: string
-    :param string $recordsVar:
+    :param $recordsVar: View variable to check.
     :returns: bool

 *****